Lloyd Honeyghan vs. Marlon Starling: The Fight

-Starling controlled much of the fight and at times dominated Honeyghan before finally scoring the victory by technical knockout in the ninth round.
-Then end came shortly after Starling had scored the fight's lone knockdown after backing Honeyghan into the ropes and landing a flurry of punches which sent an exhausted Honeyghan down to his knees.
+The end came in round nine shortly after Starling had scored the fight's only knockdown, backing Honeyghan onto the ropes and landing a flurry of punches which forced an exhausted and despairing Honeyghan to sink down on to his knees.
 Though Honeyghan got up quickly, Starling once again went on the attack and backed him into a corner.
-After Starling landed a brief barrage on an exhausted Honeyghan, whose right eye and cheek were now swollen, referee Mills Lane decided to stop the fight at 1:19 of the round.
+After Starling landed a brief barrage on an exhausted Honeyghan, whose right eye and cheek were grotesquely swollen, referee Mills Lane decided to stop the fight at 1:19 of the round.